ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 ### Implementation Approach

-I'll be implementing this distributed counter in Go, which is well-suited for building networked systems due to its excellent concurrency support.
+We'll be implementing this distributed counter in Go, which is well-suited for building networked systems due to its excellent concurrency support.
 Its standard library also provides robust networking packages that we'll use throughout this series.
 Even if you're not familiar with Go, the concepts we'll explore apply broadly to distributed systems development in any language.

-We'll also use a bit of [DBC](https://en.wikipedia.org/wiki/Design_by_contract) (Design By Contract), basically we'll do some before and after assertion for our operations.
+We'll also use a bit of [DbC](https://en.wikipedia.org/wiki/Design_by_contract) (Design By Contract), basically we'll do some before and after assertion for our operations.

 An example: